tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

    OCaml standard library (a few string primitives, an ``Option`` module, etc.), a few ``Lwt`` utilities, and a ``Compare`` module that implements monomorphic comparison operators.
- - :package:`tezos-data-encoding` is the in-house
-   combinator-based serialization library.
-From a single type description ``t encoding``, the code can read to and write from values of type ``t`` both binary and JSON representations.
-For both, the library provides machine and human-readable documentations by the use of documentation combinators.
-The JSON part depends on :opam:`json-data-encoding`.
-   A :ref:`tutorial<data_encoding>` is available for this library.
  - :package:`tezos-error-monad` is an in-house monadic
    interface to the OCaml ``('a, 'b) result`` type, that fixes the ``'b`` to an extensible type ``error`` (actually a list, to hold an